 Makes roughly 2 quarts of ice cream at a time in 20-30 minutes.
 Enjoy delicious homemade ice cream quickly without the use of ice and salt.
-Attachment comes with a range of recipes from vanilla to cherry cheesecake ice cream.
+Attachment comes with a range of recipes.
 Attachment fits all KitchenAid stand mixers.

 Mixing bowl must be stored in the freezer for 24 hours prior to use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 KitchenAid stand mixers have set the standard for cooks everywhere since the first home model sold in 1918.
 These workhorse appliances are renowned for their mixing abilities — but did you know they can also make pasta, cut vegetables, and churn ice cream?

 The same company that makes the world’s most reliable stand mixer also designs attachments to make the appliance even more powerful.
 Most connect to the power hub at the front of the mixer, although some join up where the paddle inserts.
 Thanks to the appliance's classic, streamlined design, today's attachments are compatible with every stand mixer KitchenAid has made since 1937.